 Reselling Online: Thrift Flips, eBay, Poshmark, Mercari

-If you get a thrill out of thrifting and spotting buried treasures, online reselling is a fast way to stack up extra income.
-Partners can split duties—one scouts products, the other handles shipping or posts great listings.
+If you get a thrill out of thrifting and spotting buried treasures, reselling items online is a fast way to stack up extra income.
+Partners can split duties; one scouts products, the other handles shipping or posts great listings.
 Popular platforms include:

 Start by sourcing inventory from thrift shops, garage sales, or clearance racks.
 Clean the items, take crisp photos, and write honest, engaging descriptions.
 Posting consistently is key; couples can share the load and ramp up sales faster.